WSMorrison/BricksThenMadeNow/README.md

 ![Staff user item and sku control bars detail](/assets/readme-images/features/large-11-staff-item-controls.png)

-- Logged in staff users can delete and edit items and skus directly from the item detail page.
+Logged in staff users can delete and edit items and skus directly from the item detail page.
+(Not shown) If there are any items in the cart, the item and sku edit and delete buttons are removed to prevent database errors.

 </details>